tr8dr/.Net-Bridge/README.md

 Some years ago, wrote the .NET bridge as part of a much larger research and trading codebase.
 Given interest from others on the net, made an effort to extract the bridge and related classes from the much larger codebase.
 While the .NET Bridge codebase is a factor of 100x smaller, there may yet be classes that could be removed, to make this even tighter.

 ## How It Works
 The R or Python packages communicate with the .NET side through simple client / server interactions.
-Your .NET libraries are loaded by a runner that provides a server-based API, giving full visibility into your library(ies).
+Your .NET libraries are loaded by a runner ```CLRServer.exe``` that provides a TCP-based API, giving full visibility into your library(ies).

 On first use from R or Python, the package will start the .NET bridge server (or alternatively connect to an existing server).
 If the server is started from within VisualStudio, Xamarin Studio, or other tool, can be run in debug mode, so that you can debug your libraries as they are called from R or Python.